vuejs/apollo/packages/docs/caching/cache-updates.md

 })
 ```

-Any `useQuery` that reads the modified fields updates automatically.
+Any query that reads the modified fields updates automatically.

 ## Next steps